 The broadly formulated allocation grounds ensure that the provisional witness hearing is suitable for abuse.
 In case the petitioner uses the hearing of witnesses for a fishing expedition or simply to harass the other party and the witnesses, it is possible to get the request is rejected.
 This can also be the case where there is conflict with the proper procedural order or where there is another compelling interest not to hear witnesses.

 The provisional witness hearing also has disadvantages.
 One of these is that the evidence assignment is normally formulated by the court on the basis of the propositions and substantiation thereof in the procedural documents.
 The judge therefore knows where the evidence problem is and he can ask witnesses very specific questions that are relevant to the evidence assessment.
 With a preliminary witness hearing, it is often guessing what exactly should be proven, especially if the petition is broadly formulated.
 The preliminary witness examination can thus be quite ineffective and it cannot be excluded that all witnesses will have to be heard again later once the proceedings have been initiated.

 Are you unsure whether you have a case or not?
-Could hearing witnesses offer a solution?
+Could hearing witnesses at a court hearing offer a solution?
 Then contact us and ask us your question without obligation.
 We can advise you quickly whether or not a preliminary witness hearing is an option.
 We like to work with you solving your problems.
 Not for nothing is our motto: "Your problem, our concern."

 Hein Kernkamp will gladly help you further.